Exams: Adding Randomly Selected Questions

 4. If a Student fails the exam and has to Re-Take it, those Random Questions will once again be selected at random (NOT the same question again, unless it just happens to be randomly selected).

-5. Graphical “HotSpot” questions re NOT available as Random Questions.
+5. Graphical “HotSpot” image questions are NOT available as Random Questions.

 6. Random Question feature is NOT available for REVIEW questions.